BIOMED 2510 - Biomedical Science IIA

 Attendance at all teaching activities is required to obtain instruction for assessments.

-Please note periodic assessements will be held during either workshops and/or tutorials, hence attendance at all of these activities is mandatory.
+Please note some assessements will be held during either workshops and/or tutorials, hence attendance at all of these activities is mandatory.

 Non-attendance at these sessions without adequate reason (in association with appropriate documentation) will result in a zero mark for the relevant assessment.

-Students will participate in this group exercise by researching a specific disease (chosen by the students) and developing a wiki which presents their findings regarding various aspects of the disease e.g. treatment, pathogenesis, future research directions etc. Students are expected to provide adequate literature support for their contributions and will also provide peer assessment for the members of their groups with regards to their contributions to the wiki.
+Students will participate in a group exercise by researching a specific disease (chosen by the students) and developing a wiki page presenting their findings regarding various aspects of the disease e.g. treatment, pathogenesis, future research directions etc. Students are expected to provide adequate literature support for their contributions and will also provide peer assessment for the members of their groups with regards to their contributions to the wiki.
 Note that there will be a specific training session on the use of Wikispaces during the first workshop.

-Students will be assessed on their understanding of the lecture material via tests held periodically throught the semetser (4 in total).
-These tests will help students evaluate their understanding of the lecture content.
+Students will be assessed on their understanding of lecture content and concepts via tests held throughout the semetser.

 All work (except the tutorial tests) will be submitted online via the relevant assessment link on MyUni.
 Coversheets & Templates will be supplied as required.
 Any work submitted without the relevant coversheet will NOT be assessed.
 Tests papers will be collected at the end of each test period, with feedback provided in a following teaching session.